Early Years of Marriage

 Sonograms, dietary and medical advice, and stories from experienced moms are combined to encourage 40 weeks of intentional and joyful prenatal parenting.

-Your Marriage Can Survive a Newborn by Glenn and Natalie Williams
+Your Marriage Can Survive a Newborn by Glenn and Natalie Williams (not currently available through Focus on the Family)

 Be prepared for the “baby-bomb”—the effects of a newborn upon your marital relationship—with tips from those who’ve been there.
 Learn to strengthen your marriage as you face one of the most challenging times of your life: parenthood.